 - Click on your name/email address on the top right

-The example below is for a user called "email@example.com" who has an "Org Admin" role.
+The below example is for a user having an "Org Admin" role for "ALL PROJECTS".

-The example below is for a user called "firstname.lastname@example.org" who has an "Infra Admin" role for the "Production Project"
+The below example is for a user having an "Infra Admin" role for the "Production Project"